 Cosmetic approaches to hair loss include:

-cause often stops hair loss, and hair grows back.
-In some cases, other treatment
+Treating the cause often stops hair loss, and hair grows back.
+In some cases, other treatment is needed.

 Medicines, such as corticosteroids, can be used to treat alopecia areata.

 Women with inherited hair loss who wish to take birth control pills should use a pill type that does not add to hair loss, such as a norgestimate or desogestrel.footnote 2

 How successful your treatment is depends on your expectations and the cause of hair loss.
 Treatment for hair loss caused by an illness, medicine, or damage to the hair usually is more successful than treatment for inherited hair loss.

 Hair loss that is caused by medicines, stress, lack of protein or iron, or hair care may be prevented.